 Bartholomew Gill (1943 - 2002) Irish American author of a series featuring Chief Superintendent Peter McGarr, the head of Ireland's Special Crimes Unit with headquarters in Dublin.
 For a bibliography of his books, visit the Fantastic Fiction web site.

 Andrea Camilleri - (1925 - ) His mystery novels feature Inspector Montalbano who solves crimes in Sicily.
 His biography and a bibliography of his books may be found at the Wikipedia web site.
+An article by Mark Lawson on Camilleri may be found at the Guardian web site.

 Michael Dibden (1947 - 2007) - British born novelist who wrote a series about Italian Police Commmissioner Aurelio Zen.
 Dibden received a degree in English literature from the University of Sussex, and a masters degree from the Unversity of Alberta.
 He taught English at the University of Perugia before returning to England.
 More information may be found in his obituary in the New York Times.